Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • People with mental health disorders

-• Individuals who misuse opioid tablets or take them without a prescription
+• Individuals who misuse opioid medications or use them without a prescription

 • Medical history evaluation

-• Urine or blood tests to detect opioid presence
+• Urine or blood tests for opioid presence

 • Screening for withdrawal symptoms

-• Medication-assisted treatment (MAT) – Using opioid medications like methadone or buprenorphine.
+2. Medication-assisted treatment (MAT) using methadone or buprenorphine

-• Counseling and mental health support – Addresses underlying psychological causes.
+4. Counseling and mental health support to address psychological causes of addiction

 What Happens During Opioid Detox?

-Opioid detox is the first step in recovery.
-It involves:
+Opioid detox is the first step in recovery, involving:

 • Medications to reduce withdrawal effects